Tokyo Olympic Games

 In November 2017, the Governor of Tochigi Prefecture, Mr. Fukuda Tomikazu, paid an official visit to Hungary.
 He held talks with the president of the Hungarian Olympic Committee (MOB), Krisztián Kulcsár, and introduced the training camp opportunities in Tochigi to the representatives of the Hungarian sports organisations and unions.
 I was the official interpreter for the Japanese delegation throughout the visit.

-In October 2019, Governor Fukuda invited me to Japan to present me personally my official diplomatic credentials to begin my coordinating work.
+In October 2019, Governor Fukuda invited me to Japan to present me personally my official credentials to begin my coordinating work.
 The other purpose of the visit was to get acquainted with the sports facilities and accommodations of the prefecture, where Hungarian athletes were expected before the Olympics.

 February 2020 - As a result of my joint work with the Hungarian Olympic Committee (MOB), I managed to conclude MOU cooperation agreements with 10 Hungarian sports associations, so MOB President Krisztián Kulcsár traveled to Japan to confirm in an official signing ceremony the intention of the Hungarian side to use the training camps.